alandtse/MergeMapper/README.md

 #### DLL Metadata
 This project comes with a `version.rc.in` file which generates metadata for your output.
-This embeds things like your project's name, version number, and licensing into the DLL file so it shows up in the Windows properties dialog for the DLL.
+This embeds things like your project's name, version number, and licensing into the DLL file, so it shows up in the Windows properties dialog for the DLL.
+The metadata comes from the CMake project definition.
+The same information is also used to inject the correct name and version number into a header file (`PluginInfo.h`) to be used in declaring the plugin to SKSE.

+The project also embeds a manifest for use with Windows' side-by-side assembly feature.
+Although this is not used by SKSE, if you make an SKSE plugin that functions as a library to other plugins, this can be useful (this is not used by this sample project).

 #### Miscellaneous Elements
-The CMake configuration for the project addresses common issues with C++ development.
+The CMake configuration for the project addresses common issues with C++ development with Visual Studio.

 ```cmake
 add_compile_definitions(